aceinnolab/Inkycal/docs/about.rst

 It is mainly developed by `aceisace <https://github.com/aceisace>`_ and a few other developers in their free time.

-Developing Inkycal requires a fairly large amount of coffee and the ePaper displays aren't free either.
+Developing Inkycal requires a fairly large amount of coffee and free time.
+We work in our free time for offer you the best software we can write.
 Please consider a `DONATION <https://www.paypal.me/SaadNaseer>`_ to help keep this project well-maintained |:person_bowing:| .